hellmarbecker/blog/_posts/2023-05-01-druid-sneak-peek-schema-inference-and-arrays.markdown

 ![Select all](/assets/2023-05-01-03-select-trueArray.jpg)

 Notice how Druid has automatically detected that `orders` is an array of primitives (strings, in this case.)
+You recognize this by the symbol next to the columns name, which now looks like this:  \[&middot;&middot;\].
 In older versions, this would have been either a multi-value string.
 But now, Druid has true `ARRAY` columns!

 (In the more general case of nested objects, Druid would have generated a nested JSON column.)